-- (a) No person shall sell, trade, barter, auction, lease, rent, give away, or display for commercial purpose, of any pet, on a roadside, public right-of-way, public property, commercial parking lot or sidewalk, fair or carnival. - (b) No person shall offer a pet as an inducement to purchase a product, commodity or service.(c) A flea market pet sale vendor must abide by the following if sales are allowed at the market: - (1) Possess a valid breeders license issued from Lexington County Animal Services that is current (2) two years from date of issue. - (2) Display, at all times, the Lexington County Animal Services' approved and valid breeders license at the booth. - (3) Allow Kennel and Booth Inspections by Lexington County Animal Services upon request. - (d) Licensed pet shops, commercial kennels, County Animal Shelters, and licensed pet rescue organizations may be exempt from the requirements of this section with prior written approval from the Animal Services Director or designee.
+- (a) No person shall sell, trade, barter, auction, lease, rent, give away, or display for commercial purpose, of any pet, on a roadside, public right-of-way, public property, commercial parking lot or sidewalk, fair or carnival. - (b) No person shall offer a pet as an inducement to purchase a product, commodity or service. - (c) A flea market pet sale vendor must: - (1) Possess a registration with Lexington County Animal Services that will be valid for ninety (90) days from date of issue. - (2) Display, at all times, the Lexington County Animal Services' approved Registration Application at the booth. - (3) Allow Kennel and Booth Inspections by Lexington County Animal Services upon request. - (d) Licensed pet shops, commercial kennels, County Animal Shelters, and licensed pet rescue organizations may be exempt from the requirements of this section with prior written approval from the Animal Services Director or designee.
 The written approval document must be kept on site and produced upon request to Law Enforcement and Code Enforcement personnel.